Harald-U/kubernetes-handson/docs/lab2.md

     kubectl port-forward todo-app-7cdfc755c-cq2g2 3000:3000
     ```

+    This command appears to do nothing and will block your terminal session as long as you need the "port forwarding".
+Use `Ctl-C` or `Cmd-C` to termonate the command.

 3. Open your browser on http://localhost:3000

 > **What happens if you redeploy or restart the pod?** Your pod gets a new name.
 This means you have to determine the new name and change your port-forwarding command accordingly.